 |7-8 Months||2-3 Naps||2-3 hours||1-2 hours||2-3 hours||Another sleep regression strikes at around 8 or 9 months, and a nap transition sometimes happens around this same time – from 3 naps to 2.|

 |9-12 Months||2 Naps||2-3 hours||1-2 hours||about 3-4 hours||By this point, your baby should be napping pretty predictably.
 See our sample nap and feeding schedules for help building a more consistent nap schedule, if you’re still struggling with erratic naps.|

 |13-17 Months||1-2 Naps||2-3 hours||1-3 hours||3-5hours||Resist the impulse to transition to 1 nap when your baby turns 12 months old.
 Most babies don’t make the transition to 1 nap until closer to 15-18 months, so hang on to that second nap as long as you can.|

 |18 Months-3 Years||1 Nap||1-3 hours||1.5-2.5 hours||5-6 hours||Watch your toddler’s awake time between the end of the afternoon nap and bedtime – as your toddler grows, he’ll need longer and longer afternoon wake time, which means you’ll need to time the nap carefully to be sure it doesn’t push bedtime too late.
 Additionally, some children will drop the afternoon nap entirely before age 3.|

 How Did We Make This Nap Chart?

-The above chart is derived from 15 years of experience as a sleep consultant, with thousands of families, in conjunction with the following two books:
+The above chart is derived from over 15 years of experience as a sleep consultant, with thousands of families, in conjunction with the following two books: